 Generally, the fundamental macronutrients to endurance are carbohydrates.
 Carbohydrates are a key fuel source for exercise, especially during prolonged continuous or high-intensity exercise.
 The body stores carbohydrates as glycogen in the muscles and liver, however, its storage capacity is limited.

 When an athletes glycogen storage is depleted, the results include fatigue, impaired performance and a reduction in immune system function.
 Subsequently, in order to prepare your body for an endurance event, individuals should plan their carbohydrate intake around the event, or partake in ‘carb-loading’.
 Similarly, for events based on longevity, it is advised that athletes have some form of carbohydrate intake during the workout.
-Additionally, a slight protein intake prior to a workout can help provide your muscles with fuel and prevent unwanted muscle breakdown (catabolism).
+Additionally, a small protein intake prior to a workout can help provide your muscles with fuel and prevent unwanted muscle breakdown (catabolism).

 For more information on the importance of pre-workout protein, click here.
 Prior to a workout, generally avoids fats as they can slow down the carbohydrate and protein absorption process.

-How many carbohydrates do I need?
+How much carbohydrate do I need?

 An individual’s carbohydrate requirements are dependent on a wide range of factors, including size, body composition goals, environmental conditions, training frequency, training duration, and training intensity.
 Since an individual’s training activities generally change on a daily basis, their carbohydrate intake should fluctuate to reflect this.